Jacob-J-Richards/DS_DA_Projects/Anamoly_Detection/ReadMe.md

 </div>

-What all of these plots indicate is that the anomalous data before the anomaly event was no different than the rest of the data, that something happened outside of the data set to cause the spike in failure rate.
+What all of these plots indicate is that the anomalous data before the anomaly event was no different than the rest of the data, something happened outside of the data set to cause the spike in failure rate.
 This is evident in the density curve of the anomaly, containing a second node displaying the failure rate during the anomaly as it’s own district